Diligent financial organizations that have successfully achieved PCI compliant status are often dismayed to realize...

 About the author:

-Spyro Malaspinas, CISSP, CISM, CISA, GCIH, CCNA, CSPFA, CCSE+, NSA, Six Sigma, is a Pprincipal at ThreeFactor Security and can be reached at firstname.lastname@example.org.
-Spyro formerly served as the PCI practice leader at Symantec Corp., a sr. Ssecurity consultant at VeriSign Inc., and security architect at IBM.
+Spyro Malaspinas, CISSP, CISM, CISA, GCIH, CCNA, CSPFA, CCSE+, NSA, Six Sigma, is a Principal at ThreeFactor.
+He formerly served as the PCI practice leader at Symantec Corp., a senior security consultant at VeriSign Inc., and security architect at IBM.
 He has been performed compliance assessments, remediation, risk and compliance program management functions for some of the largest merchants and service providers found globally.
+He can be reached at firstname.lastname@example.org.